tsheeran1/Inst-RPI-in-VirtualBox-Mac/4-Start the VM and install OS.md

   <li>The next window asks you to select the disk you want.
 For relative newbs there should be only one.
 Pick it.
     <ul><ul>
       <li>  Note it has some scary language about erasing everything on the disk.</li>
-      <li>  Remember this is the 20GB disk you set up in VirtualBox which I why you need the 20GB free space on your Host Mac.</li>
+      <li>  Remember this is the 20GB disk you set up in VirtualBox which is why you need the 20GB free space on your Host Mac.</li>
       <li>  It's not going to erase random files on your Mac</li>
       </ul></ul>
   <li>The next window asks how you want to partition the disk.